 Supporting Our Youth

-Our staff help youth find a safe place to live, secure a job, finish high school, apply for posts-secondary and trade schools, get medical attention and mental health care.
-Initially, our workers offer intense, one-to-one support with a new client to help stabilize their life.
+Our workers help youth find a safe place to live, secure a job, finish high school, apply for posts-secondary and trade schools, get medical attention and mental health care.
+Initially, our workers offer intense, one-to-one support with the youth to help stabilize their life.

 Once settled, a mentor volunteer can connect with the youth to establish a trusting relationship and develop life skills.
 Over the course of their involvement, our staff and volunteers work together and adjust their support as needed.
 For example, a youth who had just lost stable housing may temporarily need more intense support from our staff.